Meson f0(1710) could be so-called “glueball” particle made purely of nuclear force

 In this way, many researchers believe that many of the unexplained particles discovered in particle accelerator experiments could indicate the presence of pure nuclear force particles, or glueballs.
 Contentiously, however, some scientists are of the opinion that the signals detected in the experiments may also just be some sort of conglomeration of quarks and antiquarks.
 This is particularly difficult to prove either way, though, as – whatever the mysterious particle is – it is too short-lived to be directly detectable.

 Nevertheless, two mesons (a meson is a subatomic particle composed of one quark and one antiquark), entitled f0(1500) and f0(1710) have been determined via calculations to be the most likely candidates for the glueball particle.
-For some time, scientists believed that f0(1500) met many of the mathematical criteria for being the front-runner as the glueball particle, although much of this bias was also largely due the fact that many researchers believed that the production of heavy (strange) quarks in the decay of f0(1710) was implausible because gluon interactions do not normally distinguish between heavier and lighter quarks.
+For some time, scientists believed that f0(1500) met many of the mathematical criteria for being the front-runner as the glueball particle, although much of this bias was also largely due the fact that many researchers believed that the production of heavy (strange) quarks in the decay of f0(1710) was implausible because gluon interactions do not normally distinguish between heavier and lighter quarks."Unfortunately, the decay pattern of glueballs cannot be calculated rigorously," said Professor Rebhan.
+"Our calculations show that it is indeed possible for glueballs to decay predominantly into strange quarks."

 Despite the inconsistencies to accepted quark behavior, the decay pattern calculated by the two TU Wien researchers, which shows disassembly into two lighter particles, actually lines-up exceptionally well with the pattern measured for f0(1710).
 The researchers have shown that other decay patterns into two particles or more is possible, and have also calculated their decay rates.